Stylin' at a resort above Lake Tahoe in the Nomads.

 The standard notched lens edge of the Nomad's spherical lens.

 If you're the type who likes to change lenses frequently, we suggest checking out the Anon M4 and the Smith I/O Mag both of which easy to change magnetic lenses.
-The Oakley Airbrake XL, Dragon NFX and Electric EG3 all have more user-friendly lens systems as well.
+The Oakley Airbrake XL and Dragon NFX have more user-friendly lens systems as well.

 These goggles still looked great at the end of the testing period.
 Where other models suffered minor scratches and nicks in their lenses, the Nomad emerged unscathed with an out-of-the-box look after a few months of use.
 The strap still has its snap, too.
 We don't have any reason to believe this pair was not built to last.

 This pair survived being packed in and out of backcountry ski packs well in its simple cloth stuff sack.

 We tested the Turquoise Clay version of this model and fell for the muted, earthy tones it shows off.
 Our testers and friends agreed pretty overwhelmingly that this fly pair wins in the hip department.
 Of course, this is subjective and you should make up your own mind on style.
 At least you now know our collective opinion.
 This pair looks great.

 The Nomad looks brilliant, and our tester is trying to live up to them here.